booka66/mea-gui/docs/userguide/analysis/dischargetracking.rst

 Before the discharge detection algorithm can be run, the user must set the following parameters found in the :ref:`Peak Settings <peak_settings>`:

-  * **Peak Threshold**: The number of standard deviations above the mean to consider a peak.
+  * **Peak Threshold**: The number of standard deviations the mean after which a point may be considered a peak.
-  * **Min Distance Between Peaks**: The minimum samples between peaks to consider them separate events.
+  * **Min Distance Between Peaks**: The minimum number of samples between peaks necessary to consider them separate events.
 This is useful to increase if the orange discharge markers are too close together.
-  * **SNR Threshold**: The signal-to-noise ratio threshold to consider a peak.
+  * **SNR Threshold**: The minimum signal-to-noise ratio threshold of an electrode necessary to consider a peak within the given electrode.
 This parameter is used to filter out entire channels that are too noisy or have small peaks.
 If the red/orange markers are not appearing for a channel, try lowering this value.

 .. note::
    The default values for the peak settings are a good starting point, but may need to be adjusted depending on the data.